Hi, you are logged in as , if you are not , please click here

 This course will be relevant for researchers from the third sector, public services (e.g. health, criminal justice, social care, education, local or national government), and those who work in independent research organisations or academia.
 It is an intermediate level course and attendees will need a good working knowledge of conventional research methods.

-The course will run from 10.30-17.30 on Day One and 9:00-16:00 on Day Two.
-Refreshments will be provided over the two days, however, lunch will not.
-There are various places nearby to purchase something.
+The course will run from 10.30-17.30 on Day One and 9:00-16:00 on Day Two at the University of Liverpool.
+Please note refreshments will be provided, but lunch will not (there are various outlets nearby to purchase something, or bring your own).

 Preparatory Reading